lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-publish-contribution-folder-to-aem-assets.md

 Or, you can to open the **[!UICONTROL SHARED]** folder and click **Download** icon ![](assets/download.png) to download individual files/folders.
 ![](assets/download-asset-requirement3.png)

 Go through the brief (asset requirement document) and refer to the baseline assets to understand the asset requirements.
-Now, you can create new assets for contribution and upload them to the contribution folder.
-See, [Upload assets to contribution folder](brand-portal-upload-assets-to-contribution-folder.md).
+Now, you can create new assets for contribution and upload them to the contribution folder..

 ## Upload assets to contribution folder {#uplad-new-assets-to-contribution-folder}